Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 Campbell just pushed his steel shield forward along the deck with a squeal, seemingly immune to the rain of bullets hammering against it.

 His reply was grim.
-"There’s a lotta occupied territory on the far side of that airlock…"
+"There’s a lotta occupied territory on the far side of that airlock..."

 ---